PCOS en Voeding

 How does your diet impact PCOS?

 One common thing in women with PCOS is that they often have high levels of insulin, a hormone produced in your pancreas.
 Ordinary levels help turn sugar into energy, but if you have too high levels of insulin, it can result in something called insulin resistance.
 This means that you can’t use the insulin you produce effectively.
 This can cause your ovaries to produce more androgens, a male hormone like testosterone.
-Insulin resistance may also be caused by having a higher body mass index (BMI) and it can make it harder to lose weight which is why so many women with PCOS struggle with their weight.
+Insulin resistance can make it harder to lose weight which is why so many women with PCOS struggle with their weight.

 So the short answer is that diet contributes significantly to insulin resistance so if your body is already struggling, you can give it a bit of a leg up by limiting certain foods.
 According to research, diet plays a really important role in managing symptoms of PCOS.
 When women altered their diets, it helped eliminate negative symptoms of the condition.